Best Fly Reels

 If there was one drawback that we found was that to maintain a good tolerance between the different parts, this reel did need a bit of extra care.
 Regular cleaning and lubrication to keep things moving smoothly were found to be necessary.
 However, with a little bit of TLC, this reel is in it for the long haul.

 This reel is created with a die-cast aluminum frame with a machined stainless steel spool shaft for added durability.
 It also features a machined brass bushing drive, and a multi-disc cork drag system.

-If you want a solid fly reel that will help you conquer your latest stream or lake, then the Integrity B Large Arbor Fly reel is a great choice.
+If you want a solid fly reel that will help you conquer your latest stream or lake, then the Integrity B Large Arbor Fly Reel is a great choice.
 While we would have liked to see a little bit more tolerance between the many working parts, and a less problematic drag system, for the money this is a respectable choice.

-- Relatively easy to use
+Very easy to use

 This particular reel is designed to handle line weights of 7, 8 and 9, and measures approximately 5 inches by 5 inches by six inches in size.
 It is also one of the more lightweight options on the market today, weighing in at about 6.4 ounces.

-This fly reel features an aluminum frame and spool that is die cast and kept to the lightest weight possible.
+This fly reel features an aluminum frame and spool that is die-cast and kept to the lightest weight possible.
 It also features a disc frag system, and can easily be switched between right and left-hand retrieval.
 It does, however, contain quite a few plastic gears and parts inside, which can wear out quickly with frequent use.

 If you enjoy fly fishing for trout, and you want a reel that will allow you the precision and control that such an endeavor demands, then the Redington Path Fly Reel certainly should be a the top of your list.
-Although the plastic gearing that was used to make a lighter reel may prove to be less than durable, the overall construction is still quite nice.
+Although the plastic gearing that was used to make a lighter reel may prove to be less than durable, the overall construction is still quite lovely.

-This drag system features a wider working base for the disc, which means that there is not only better heat distribution, but an angler can more easily make adjustments to keep the fish on the line in the heat of battle.
-Also, the drag features an alternating stainless steel, Teflon, and carbon design to provide a great deal of drag strength when needed.
+This drag system features a broader working base for the disc, which means that there is not only better heat distribution, but an angler can more easily make adjustments to keep the fish on the line in the heat of battle.
+Also, the drag features alternating stainless steel, Teflon, and carbon design to provide a great deal of drag strength when needed.

 While the overall feel and function of the reel is pretty good, some found that there was a bit of tightness that interfered with the overall smoothness of the operation.
 However, the full metal frame provides great durability without adding weight to the reel.
 To make it even better, this reel comes with a lifetime warranty.

 The Piscifun Platte Fly Reel is a true marvel of technology and design that can withstand quite a bit of abuse and still keep coming back for more.
 While the overall complicated design does lead to the potential for part failure, overall this fly reel is a good and solid choice.

-Okuma SLV Diecast Aluminum
+5. Okuma SLV Diecast Aluminum

 This reel measures a bit smaller than others on this list, topping out at just below seven ounces and measuring four inches by three inches by four inches.
 It can, however, handle a wide range of line weights, ranging from 2/3 to 10/11.

-The reel is made from lightweight aluminum that has been cast into a frame that is designed to make rapid retrieval of the line possible, and also has a stainless steel shaft, one-way roller bearing, and a multiple disc cork drag system.
+The reel is made from lightweight aluminum that has been cast into a frame that is designed to produce rapid retrieval of the line possible, and also has a stainless steel shaft, one-way roller bearing, and a multiple disc cork drag system.

 The drag consists of a series of cork and stainless steel discs that operate quite well when it comes to stopping the line quickly.
-However, it should be noted that the drag adjustment does have some plastic threads that can be easily become broken or frayed with too much use.
+However, it should be noted that the drag adjustment does have some plastic threads that can be become soon broken or frayed with too much use.

 Considering the smaller size of the reel overall, the arbor size is remarkably large, which allows for quicker return overall.

-Truth be told, the overall tolerance of this reel does leave a bit to be desired.
+The overall tolerance of this reel does leave a bit to be desired.
 In certain circumstances stripping out the line can become quite problematic, and the gearing has been known to seize when too much moisture is introduced into the mechanism.

-Ross Evolution LT Fly Reel
+6. Ross Evolution LT

-In order to balance out the weight of aluminum on this reel, ventilation has been added to the spool and frame.
+To balance out the weight of aluminum on this reel, ventilation has been added to the spool and frame.
 This means that just because metal has been added to this reel, it won't be weighed down.